githwxi/ATS-Temptory/docgen/MISC/GSEQ-intro.md

 ```

+Note that the verb `streamize` is implemented for `board`,
-At this point, all of the verbs listed above are available for use.
+which makes all of the other verbs listed above available for use.

 For instance, the following function `board_check` can be called to
 check if putting a queen piece at column `x0` on next row can cause a